 But even in a frightening time like this when we’re all living out the news headlines, I’m not going to strop writing about travel.
 Even though I do not recommend any non-essential travel at the moment, we need to read about and continue to marvel at the beauty of the world, its ecosystems, biospheres and wildlife, and their long-standing symbiosis, that have no need for us to feature anywhere in the equation.
 It’s a wonderful time to acknowledge the diversity of our cultures, traditions and religions, and how this collective effort will hopefully see us through.

 Many of us have had to cancel and postpone trips – a freaking depressing and expensive exercise, especially if you’ve been planning and looking forward to it for so long.
-But I hope that my future posts will inspire you, provide a bit of a distraction form this information overload, give you ideas to plan future trips for when this is all over.
-Something to be hopeful about.
+But I hope that my future and past posts will provide some travel inspiration, offer a bit of a distraction from this information overload, give you ideas to plan future road trips or make that flight booking when this is all over and the time is right.
+It’s something to remain be hopeful about.
+There’ll always be time to climb into volcano tunnels on Reunion, take a train across India, or to learn how to distill your own gin.

 And while we can’t travel now, and probably have far too much time on our hands than is healthy, here’s a selection of travel books and movies to take you there instead, while numerous museums and art galleries are showcasing their collections online and offering virtual tours.